Thumos (Spirit/Heart)

 Book 9 deepens the portrait.
 The embassy of Odysseus, Phoenix, and Ajax comes to Achilles's tent to beg his return to battle.
 Achilles refuses, and his refusal is framed in terms of thumos: his spirit will not be moved by prizes, because Agamemnon's insult has wounded it beyond the reach of material compensation.
 Phoenix tells the parable of Meleager, whose thumos drove him to withdraw from battle for his city until his wife Cleopatra persuaded him to return.
 The parable is meant to warn Achilles that stubbornness of thumos carries a cost, but Achilles's thumos is immovable.
 The scene exposes a danger inherent in the concept: thumos is the force that produces martial greatness, but its persistence can lock a warrior into a position from which he cannot retreat without destroying his identity.

 The death of Patroclus in Book 16 shows thumos operating beyond rational control.
 Patroclus enters battle wearing Achilles's armor, and his initial success generates a battle-rage that Homer attributes to his thumos swelling.
 Apollo strikes him from behind, and the armor falls from his body; his thumos, loosened by the divine blow, enables Hector to deliver the killing thrust.
-As Patroclus dies, his psyche (ψυχή) — not his thumos — flies from his limbs and descends to the house of Hades, lamenting its fate and the loss of youth and strength (16.856-857).
-The Homeric death-formula reserves psyche for the underworld journey; thumos is what fails first, the heat of the living warrior giving out at the wound.
-The two soul-components are closely paired in Homer's death-scenes but functionally distinct: thumos is the animating spirit of the living body, psyche is what departs at the precise instant of death.
+As Patroclus dies, his psyche leaves his body — Homer uses the verb 'flew' — and descends to the house of Hades, lamenting its fate and the loss of youth and strength (16.856-857).
+It is the psyche that makes this journey; the thumos, the waking emotional faculty, does not survive death in Homer's schema.
+The passage is among the starkest in Greek literature: thumos is identified with life itself, and its departure is death.

 When news of Patroclus's death reaches Achilles in Book 18, his thumos undergoes a transformation.
 Grief replaces anger as the dominant content of his spirited faculty, and the two emotions fuse into something new — a determination to kill Hector that is simultaneously an acceptance of his own death.
 Thetis tells him that his fate follows immediately after Hector's, and Achilles responds: 'Then let me die at once, since I was not able to help my companion when he was killed' (18.98-99).
 His thumos has become a death-drive, no longer seeking glory or prizes but demanding the destruction of Hector as the only action that can match the magnitude of his grief.